vinnix/awesome-pg/README.md

 * [dhamaniasad](https://github.com/dhamaniasad/awesome-postgres) - large one, with different material as well and language bindings; <This might be the winer so far>

+* [kevmo](https://github.com/kevmo/awesome-postgres) - one item with material about FTS

 ## TODO: What I am doing here is: